Paleymomment/MemberDex/README.md

 - MemberDex is provided "as is" without any warranties or guarantees of any kind, express or implied.

 - MemberDex is designed to provide a fun and safe experience for users.
 The bot will never harm you or cause any damage to your Discord account or device.
 However, MemberDex cannot guarantee the behavior of other users or third-party services that may be used in conjunction with the bot.

+- MemberDex may use profanity and language that may offend others.
+MemberDex and its team is not responsible for any damages or losses that may occur as a result.

 - By using MemberDex, you agree to these terms and conditions and acknowledge that you have read and understood them in their entirety.